Entando CLI

 ent pod-info

-- List the current pods in an Entando namespace and prepare a diagnostic tar.gz
+List the current pods in an Entando namespace and prepare a diagnostic tar.gz:

 ent diag

-for each of the fundamental Entando pods.
-It also exports custom resources, ingresses, deployments, "previous" pod logs, namespace events, etc. Diagnostic information can be highly useful when analyzing and troubleshooting behavior.
-The command ent diag
+This outputs kubectl describe and kubectl logs for each of the fundamental Entando pods.
+It also exports custom resources, ingresses, deployments, "previous" pod logs, namespace events, etc.

 > Collected diagdata available under "~/.entando/reports/entando-diagdata-2020-11-19T02:58:47+0000" for consultation